More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty: Methodology

 \subsection{Entropy-Driven Uncertainty PRM}

-Consequently, we can perform the EDU sampling workflow to construct the EDU-PRM training dataset, where each instance consists of a triple: a question, a solution or a solution fragment, and an associated label indicating the correctness of the solution.
-This structure allows the model to learn not only from complete solutions but also from partial reasoning steps, thereby enhancing its ability to generalise and identify robust reasoning patterns.\footnote{For the sake of clarity and brevity, unless explicitly stated otherwise, all references to EDU-PRM or Greedy EDU-PRM in this paper refer to the specific method described in the Method section.} We then train EDU-PRM via a classification-oriented cross-entropy loss, $\mathcal{L} = -\frac{1}{N}\sum_{i=1}^{N}\sum_{k=0}^{1} y_{ik}\,\log p_{ik}$, where \(N\) is the number of examples, \(y_{ik}\) are the target labels, and \(p_{ik} = \operatorname{softmax}(\mathbf{z}_i)_k\) denotes the predicted probabilities from logits \(\mathbf{z}_i\).
-This framework enables EDU-PRM to learn to discriminate between correct and incorrect reasoning steps effectively.
+We perform the proposed EDU sampling workflow to construct the corpus for the EDU-PRM training, where each instance consists of a triple, i.e. a question, a solution (or a solution fragment), and an associated label indicating the correctness of the solution.
+We then train EDU-PRM via a classification-oriented cross-entropy loss, $\mathcal{L} = -\frac{1}{N}\sum_{i=1}^{N} y_{i}\log p_{i}$, where \(N\) is the number of examples, \(y_{i}\) are the target label, and \(p_{i}\) denotes the predicted probabilities from logits.
+Note that our methods do not introduce human efforts to segment or to label intermediate reasoning steps, and we show the effectiveness of the uncertainty anchor-based segmentation methods in the following experimental sections.